 Get those cameras and festive sweaters ready!
 It’s time to take that perfect family photo you can proudly share with your friends and family on this year’s Christmas cards!
 Capturing the perfect moment to create the perfect photo is tough, but we know you can do it.
-Whether you’re hoping to capture smiling faces staring back at the camera, something a bit more candid or a funny staged shot — there are a bunch of great ideas for your browsing pleasure.
+Whether you’re hoping to capture smiling faces staring back at the camera, something a bit more candid, or a funny staged shot — here, we’ve listed a bunch of great ideas for your browsing pleasure.
 The internet is full of them.

 But who’s got time for that?

 Beautiful custom Christmas cards.
 Post-consumer recycled paper.
 AND Postable will mail them for you!